 As Vice Chairman, Mr. Pearson maintains overall responsibility for M&T's Commercial, Credit, Technology and Banking Operations and Wealth and Institutional Services Divisions.
-For performance year 2019 (during which Mr. Pearson served as an Executive Vice President of M&T), the NCG Committee considered the following factors (among others discussed in this CD&A) in establishing his TDC:
+For performance year 2020 (during which Mr. Pearson served as an Executive Vice President of M&T), the NCG Committee considered the following factors (among others discussed in this CD&A) in establishing his TDC, which reflects a reduction in the bankwide STI pool: